Last Stages of Life Banner

-The Law Commission of Ontario’s Last Stages of Life: Final Report how Ontario’s legal and policy frameworks shape the rights, choices, and quality of life for persons who are dying and those who support them.
-The “last stages of life” is an adopted term that gives the project scope to look at legal issues arising in relation to palliative care, end-of-life care, and medical assistance in dying in Ontario.
+The Law Commission of Ontario’s Last Stages of Life: Final Report examines how legal and policy frameworks in Ontario shape the rights, choices, and quality of life of people who are dying, as well as those who support and care for them.
+The term “last stages of life” is used to capture a broad range of legal issues related to palliative care, end-of-life care, and medical assistance in dying.

-The LCO’s Final Report should additionally be read alongside our complementary report on the Last Stages of Life for First Nation, Métis and Inuit Peoples: Preliminary Recommendations for Law Reform (2023).
-The LCO developed and undertook this as a distinct process to engage with Inuit, Métis, and First Nation members in Ontario, with oversight from an Indigenous Engagement Advisory Committee.
+The Final Report should be read alongside the LCO’s complementary report, Last Stages of Life for First Nation, Métis and Inuit Peoples: Preliminary Recommendations for Law Reform (2023).
+That work was undertaken as a distinct process, with oversight from an Indigenous Engagement Advisory Committee, to support meaningful engagement with First Nation, Métis, and Inuit communities in Ontario.

 The following people served on the Advisory Committee at different times: